 It is not hard to make things right!
-The combination of ginger and cinnamon offer such a terrific warm spice flavor that the drink is remarkable.
+The combination of ginger and cinnamon offers such a terrific warm spice flavor that the drink is remarkable.
 Give it a try.

 24. Dalgona Coffee

-Since its inception, sponge cafe- Dalgona has quickly created a new wave in Korea and a worldwide hit.
+Since its inception, sponge cafe- dalgona has quickly created a new wave in Korea and is a worldwide hit.

 Coffee Dalgona is a beverage made by whisking together equal parts instant coffee, sugar, and hot water until creamy and then adding cold or hot milk.
 It is sometimes topped with coffee powder, cocoa, crackers, or honey.